Squirrel Scouts (The Scout Association): Promise

 Muslims can replace the word God with Allah.
 Buddhists and Hindus can make no mention of a deity while those of no faith can substitute the word God with 'our world'.

+Squirrels normally make their promise in a ceremony in front of family members.

-Squirrels are not Scouts as they do not make the Scout Promise and the Scout Law is not mentioned in the Squirrel promise but the program aims to begin teaching participants the ideals of the Scout Association through informal means such as games and stories.
+The programme aims to begin teaching participants ideals of the Scout Association through informal means such as games and stories.

 Awards and badges

 Squirrels can gain awards and badges.
 These include twelve activity badges for specific skills and experiences, four challenge awards and a top award, the Chief Scout's Acorn Award.
 Squirrels can also earn staged activity badges which chart the development of specific skills.

 Visual identity

 Uniform

 Squirrels have a uniform consisting of a red jumper and a neckerchief in group colours.
 This style is based on the appeal of primary colours to young children as well as being designed to help keep track of participants.